Syrian army command says it has regained most of eastern Ghouta

 Douma’s fall would seal the rebels’ worst defeat since 2016, driving them from their last big stronghold near the capital, and would also carry potent symbolism.
 The town was the main center of street protests in the Damascus suburbs against President Bashar al-Assad’s rule that ignited the conflict seven years ago.

 The army said hundreds of rebels had been killed in the ferocious offensive.
-The opposition says a relentless air campaign was waged in which where the army used napalm, chlorine and incendiary bombs to demoralize rebels by targeting civilian areas.
+The opposition says a relentless air campaign was waged in which the army used napalm, chlorine and incendiary bombs to demoralize rebels by targeting civilian areas.

-The rebels say the indiscriminate bombing forced them to capitulate and agree to surrender deals that force them either to make peace or leave to rebel held areas after weeks of bombing and sieges that prevented food from reaching the enclaves.
+The rebels say the indiscriminate bombing forced them to capitulate and agree to surrender deals that force them either to make peace or leave to rebel-held areas after weeks of bombing and sieges that prevented food from reaching the enclaves.

 The Syrian army has repeatedly said regaining control over rebel-held suburbs would stop rocket attacks on the capital.